GSA/open-gsa-redesign/_apidocs/get-opportunities-public-api.md

 ## Authentication and API Keys
 User of this public API must provide an API key to use this Opportunities public API.
 Request per day are limited based on the federal or non-federal or general roles.
-Note: User can request a public API Key in the Account Details page on beta.sam.gov (if testing in production) Else on alpha.sam.gov (if testing in prodlike).
+Note: User can request a public API Key in the Account Details page on sam.gov (if testing in production) Else on alpha.sam.gov (if testing in prodlike).

 #### User Account API Key Creation
 * Registered user can request for a public API on ‘Account Details’ page.
-This page can be accessed on Account Details page on beta.sam.gov
+This page can be accessed on Account Details page on sam.gov
 * User must enter account password on ‘Account Details’ page to view the API Key information.
 If an incorrect password is entered, an error will be returned.
 * After the API Key is generated on ‘Account Details’ page, the API Key can be viewed on the Account Details page immediately.
 The API Key is visible until user navigates to a different page.
 * If an error is encountered during the API Key generation/retrieval, then user will receive an error message and must try again.